giahuyng98/arduino-PID-line-followower-car/README.md

 1. Arduino UNO R3
 2. Arduino Motoshield
 3. 5 Line detect sensor
-4. Batery: 2 baterys (3.7V x 2) should be enough
+4. Batery: 2 bateries (3.7V x 2) should be enough
 5. The car (3 wheels faster than 4 wheels)
 6. Wires lot of them